 Advanced Driver Assist Systems Safety Course

-A 60-minute DriveReady™ breakout series topic, this course provides an overview of ADAS technologies, highlighting both the advantages and limitations.
+A DriveReady™ breakout series topic, providing an overview of ADAS technologies, highlighting both the advantages and limitations.

 Many drivers have already relegated responsibility to maintain active control of their vehicles to these systems which highlights the concern—over-reliance on technology without proper knowledge or training.
 Based on the statistics above, it shows that drivers are unaware of what triggers these systems, how to react once initiated and the elevated risk levels when the technology is activated.